The UNC Policy Manual

 III.
 Other Matters

 A. Effective Date.
-The requirements of this regulation shall be effective on the date of adoption of this regulation by the president.
+The requirements of this regulation shall be effective September 1, 2024.

 B. Relation to State Laws.
 The foregoing regulation as adopted by the president is meant to supplement, and does not purport to supplant or modify, those statutory enactments which may govern or relate to the subject matter of this regulation.